Fragaria × ananassa strawberry crop with ALOMYXA®

 Immediate rhizosphere colonization

 Bacillus amyloliquefaciens establishes in the root zone from transplant.
-It forms biofilms that occupy the rhizosphere and create a biologically stable environment that promotes the development of fine, absorptive roots.
+It forms biofilms that occupy the rhizosphere and create a biologically stable environment that supports the plant's uptake of the nutrients present in the soil solution.

 Greater nutrient efficiency